 If lead gets into your child, it can cause brain and kidney damage, as well as make it hard for your child to learn, pay attention, and behave properly.
 Even small amounts of lead can hurt your child, so it is important to find out if your child should be tested.
 Most children who have lead poisoning do not look or act sick.
 A blood test is the only way to tell if your child has been exposed to lead.

-Federal Law mandates that all children enrolled in Apple Health/ Medicaid are required to get blood test at ages 1 year (12 months) and 2 years (24 months).
-For more information on lead, contact doh.wa.gov/lead or call 1.800.909.9898 or ask your WIC clinic staff This institution is an equal opportunity provider.
+Federal Law mandates that all children enrolled in Apple Health/ Medicaid are required to get blood test at ages 1 year (12 months) and 2 years(24 months).
+For more information on lead, contact doh.wa.gov/lead or call 1.800.909.9898 or ask your WIC clinic staff

+This institution is an equal opportunity provider.
 Washington State WIC Nutrition Program doesn't discriminate.

-South Puget Intertribal Planning Agency USDA Foods Program May Dates
+USDA Foods Program May Dates

+ALC: STORE OF may bates

-PT.
-GAMBLE S'KLALLAM 5/5/23
+Contraction of the second PT.
+GAMBLE S'KLALLAM 5/5/

-SQUAXIN ISLAND 5/10/23
+all all SQUAXIN ISLAND 5/10/

-SKOKOMISH 5/17/23
+SKOKOMISH 5/17/

-CHEHALIS 5/19/23
+CHEHALIS 5/19/

-NISQUALY 5/23/23
+NISQUALY 5/23/

-NOTE: Please stick to the monthly schedule for the USDA Commodity Food Program.
-Food distribution staff have other duties that they are responsible for on the days they are not issuing commodities.
-If you're unable to make the date, please call and schedule an appointment with appropriate staff.
-For USDA Food. call SPIPA at 360.426.3990
+have other duties that they a onthly schedule for the USDA Commodity Food Program. re responsible for on the days they are not issuing comm e date, please call and schedule an appointment wit nodities.

-This institution is an equal opportunity provider